wons-cpu/yeoui/README.md

 So I started building Yeoui.

-The app reads your driving context in real time — GPS speed, weather, time of day — and maps it directly to Spotify's audio features (BPM, energy, valence).
+The app reads your driving context in real time (GPS speed, weather, time of day) and maps it directly to Spotify's audio features (BPM, energy, valence).
 A late-night empty highway gets a completely different soundtrack than a rainy rush hour in Atlanta.
 No buttons, no voice commands—it just plays what fits.

 ## 🔮 The UX: "Yeouiju"